centmarde/Echoes-of-Horror-Scripts/Inventory/README.md

      - Enable "Word Wrap" in TextMeshPro component
      - Set text alignment to Upper Left

-6. **Convert Slot to Prefab**:
-   - Drag InventorySlot from Hierarchy to Project folder
-   - Delete the InventorySlot from SlotsParent (keep the empty SlotsParent)

 ### Step 2: Setup Player Integration

 1. **Add Components to Player**: